-- Pelvic Floor Exercises (PFE).
+- Pelvic floor exercises (PFE).
 Pelvic floor exercises can be a very effective way of improving symptoms of stress urinary incontinence.
-Up to 75% of women show an improvement in leakage after PFE training.
-Like all training, the benefits of pelvic floor exercises are maximised if practice is carried out regularly over a period of time.
+Up to 75% of women show an improvement in leakage reduction after PFE training.
+The benefits of pelvic floor exercises are maximized if practice is carried out regularly.
 Maximum benefit usually occurs after 3 to 6 months of regular exercising.
-You may be referred to a physical therapist (physiotherapist) specialising in teaching PFEs to supervise this.
-If you also have a problem with urge urinary incontinence your doctor may also advise bladder retraining exercises. http://c.ymcdn.com/sites/www.iuga.org/resource/resmgr/Brochures/eng-btraining.pdf - Continence Devices.
+You may be referred to a physical therapist (physiotherapist) to supervise this.
+If you also have a problem with urge urinary incontinence your doctor may also advise bladder retraining exercises. - Continence devices.
 Continence devices are available which fit in the vagina and help control leakage.
-These can be inserted prior to exercise or, in the case of a vaginal pessary, can be worn continuously.
+These can be inserted prior to exercise or worn continuously.
 Some women find inserting a large tampon prior to exercise may prevent or reduce leakage.
-These types of device are most suitable for women with more minor degrees of urinary incontinence or who are waiting definitive surgical treatment. - Lifestyle Changes.
-Being overweight can make stress and urge incontinence worse whilst reducing weight can result in an improvement in incontinence symptoms.
-Maintaining a good general health, quitting smoking, and having good control of medical conditions such as asthma can also be helpful.
+These types of devices are most suitable for women with more minor degrees or urinary incontinence or who are waiting definitive surgical treatment. - Lifestyle changes.
+If you are overweight, reducing weight can result in an improvement in incontinence symptoms.
+Maintaining good general health, quitting smoking, and having good control of medical conditions such as asthma can also be helpful.